 What you need to know

 International students studying in the U.S. on student visas want to be sure to stay in good status while they are here.
-Jo Cooper, Immigration Coordinator, can answer their immigration questions.
+Bryce Carlton, Immigration Coordinator, can answer their immigration questions.
 Workshops with detailed information are held at the beginning of each semester; international students are required to attend.

 International students who come to the U.S. to study and are seeking a degree usually come on F-1 visas and should know and carefully follow the F1 regulations »